hchiam/learning-sass/README.md

 &:not(#{$isImageEmpty})#{$isContactInfoEmpty} {
 ```

-## mixin for writing media queries and container queries at the same time
+## helper mixin for writing media queries and container queries at the same time

 could be helpful for things like a page of small previews that need to simulate mobile/table/desktop views: